 You don’t need to have every one of these traits to be a successful home stager.
 Like we said before, most of them can be learned.
 Since they are needed for everyday job tasks, the more of these traits that you have, the more enjoyable your job will be.

-A good home staging certification program (we recommend The Staging Studio) will train you on how to leverage those traits that you have, and how to make up for the traits that you don’t excel.
+A good home staging certification program (we recommend The Staging Diva) will train you on how to leverage those traits that you have, and how to make up for the traits that you don’t excel.